Skip to main content

 Purpose of Modification Protocol

-How to Complete Modification Protocol
+How to Complete the Modification Protocol

-• Ensure that the risks that have been identified in the Impact Assessment as related to modifications detailed in the Description of Modifications (including the update process and communication to users) will be mitigated
+• Ensuring that the risks that have been identified in the Impact Assessment as related to modifications detailed in the Description of Modifications (including the update process and communication to users) will be mitigated

 PCCP Impact Assessment